-Test vectors for the targeted algorithm can be generated using our test vector generator (aeadtvgen), available in the software folder of our Development Package.
-The program relies on a reference software implementation of the given algorithm, located in the folder where \$algorithm is the name of the cipher or the ciphers's variant, such as acorn128, deoxyseq128128v13, etc. A limited set of reference C implementations of Round 2 CAESAR candidates is provided as part of our Development Package.
-A common feature of all these implementations is that they follow the CAESAR software API [3].
+Test vectors for the targeted algorithm can be generated using our test vector generator (aeadtvgen) available in the software folder of our development package.
+The program relies on a reference software implementation located at \$ROOT/softare/CAESAR/\$algorithm/ref that uses the CAESAR software API to create a shared library used by our program, where \$algorithm is algorithm's name/implementation.
+A limited set of reference C implementations of Round 2 CAESAR candidates is provided as part of our development package.